jsonicjs/jsonic/README.md

-And we haven't even begun to talk about all the fun stuff you can do with options and plugins, including support for multiple files, Hjson, CSV (or TSV), and dynamic content.
+And we haven't even begun to talk about all the fun stuff you can do with options and plugins, including support for multiple files, CSV (or TSV), and dynamic content.